Robert Vlach THE FREELANCE WAY

-Robert Vlach will be debating The Freelance Way of Business and Career Growth with international students of Prague's University of Economics on November 21 from 2:30 pm.
-The debate, hosted by Michal Andera, is open for public and here is the organizer's invitation:
+Robert Vlach was debating The Freelance Way of Business and Career Growth with international students of the University of Economics in Prague.
+The debate, hosted by Michal Andera, was also open for public.
+Here's the organizer's invitation:

 “Have you ever considered a freelance career as a long-term alternative to being employed, and want to find out what it is all about?
 Or have you already been working as a freelancer, and want to improve the business side of things?
 Or are you just interested in the freelance economy and its future as a growing trend in the labor market?
 Either way, you’ll be at the right place, debating this fascinating topic with one of the leading experts on freelance business…”

 The Freelance Way has been featured in the latest video by prominent technology evangelist Petr Mara: “If I was going freelance today, this book would be an eye-opener for me.
 Because what's in there, are things that I had to figure out on my own for a long time… A fantastic book,” he concludes.
 He also goes on to praise several other titles by Jan Melvil Publishing including Factfulness, Bad Blood, Why We Sleep, Keep Going, The Bullet Journal Method, and It Doesn't Have to Be Crazy at Work.